-Migrant workers shall be treated fairly and equitably as local workers without discrimination at the workplace (see Sec.
+Foreign migrant workers shall be treated as fairly and equitably as local workers without discrimination at the workplace (see Sec.
 3.9).
-The factory shall have clear procedures in place to ensure compliance with legal standards regarding the employment of migrant workers.
-These procedures shall cover the processes for the following areas:
+The factory shall have clear procedures to ensure compliance with legal standards regarding the employment of foreign migrant workers, in line with IOM's Migrant Worker Guidelines for Employers.
+These procedures shall cover:

-- Recruitment and selection

-- · Compensation and benefits
+- Compensation and benefits including access to healthcare and social protection

-- Working environment
+- Working environment (and dormitories)

-- Manpower development

 - Discipline and performance appraisal

-- Exit procedures
+- Employment contract's termination